Danny Ings: West Ham agree deal for striker from Aston Villa for £15m transfer fee

-West Ham United agree deal for England and Aston Villa striker Danny Ings for fee of around £15m; Hammers are second-lowest scorers in Premier League with 15 goals from 19 games, and face fellow strugglers Everton this weekend
+West Ham agree deal for England and Aston Villa striker Danny Ings for fee of around £15m; Hammers are second-lowest scorers in Premier League with 15 goals from 19 games, and face fellow strugglers Everton this weekend; West Ham may consider offers for striker Michail Antonio

 West Ham have agreed a deal for striker Danny Ings from Aston Villa, with the Hammers set to pay around £15m for the England international.